Forricide/still-feel-alive/Chapter 14.md

 He looks around the room, then back at her, sitting on the floor.
 An inch of water is quickly soaking through her jeans.
 "For the last one, let's make it something good.
 Go out with a bang, am I right? ...yeah, okay.
 Dragon told me - you know, the tinker helping us out - that we weren't supposed to use *these* ones.
 Too much chance of, uh, friendly fire."

 Peering at her, for a second.
 Then back to gesturing.
-"I guess, if we're doing one last one, she'll probably be fine.
+"I guess, if we're doing one last one, she'll probably be fine with whatever.
 This one looks epic.
 What do you think it does?"

 He's holding a device with several buttons dotting its surface.
 It looks almost out of a movie - a dark, metal core covered by switches and buttons and multicoloured wires.

 "Wonder if it does several things, maybe.
-Like a multi-tool, except the settings are *boom*, *kaboom*, and… Okay, that's too complicated for you, I'd imagine.
+Like a multi-tool, except the settings are *boom*, *kaboom*, and...
+Okay, that's too complicated for you, I'd imagine.
 Let's go for something a little simpler.
 How does this one look?"

 No exposed wires.
 Just a single button, nearly flush with the white surface.
 Aesthetically pleasing, and completely different from the majority of the others.
 So much so, she wonders if it was perhaps made by someone else.